Gituser143/Maskit/README.md

 Credits
 =======

--	[Chandrika Deb](https://github.com/chandrikadeb7) for the brilliant [Face Mask Detection](https://github.com/chandrikadeb7/Face-Mask-Detection) system.
+-	[Chandrika Deb](https://github.com/chandrikadeb7) for the brilliant [Face Mask Detection](https://github.com/chandrikadeb7/Face-Mask-Detection) model.

 -	[Rishab Kattimani](https://github.com/RishabKattimani) for the awesome [YouTube video](https://youtu.be/kPLafcrng-c) explaining a use case of AWS IoT core with Raspberry Pi.